Ministries of Poland

 The ministries of Poland are the various departments performing functions implemented by the Polish government.
 Each ministry is headed by a governmental minister selected by the Prime Minister, who sits in the collective executive Council of Ministers.
 The current competences and regulations of the ministries were established under a series of central administrative reforms carried out by prime ministers Józef Oleksy and Włodzimierz Cimoszewicz between 1996 and 1997.
 Under legal regulations, the cabinet can create, combine, or dissolve ministries, with the Prime Minister determining the scope and responsibilities of ministers.
 The number and range of ministries has varied throughout the past.

-As of 2023, sixteen codified ministries exist within the government and discharge executive functions under the Second Cabinet of Mateusz Morawiecki.
+As of 2023, ministries exist within the government and discharge executive functions under the Third Cabinet of Donald Tusk.

 History

 Ministries in 1991

 In connection with maintaining continuity with the legislation of the Polish People's Republic during Poland's systemic transformation carried out in 1989-1991, previous rules of organizing the chief organs of public administration were maintained.
 The office of a minister and the ministry serving them were established by means of a law.
 On this basis the Council of Ministers issued a decree on the detailed scope of a minister's activities and a decree (initially a resolution) on granting ministries organizational statutes.

 At the end of 1991, after the first free legislative election was held, the following ministries and offices with the rights of ministries functioned in Poland: